 For every year that this report has been completed, Technical Group #2 has conducted the Hub and Spoke test by calculating the HHI index using public domain data.
-This year the complete set of data was not publicly available.
-Fortunately, MISO calculated the HHI as part of their State of the Market Report.
-This analysis was conducted for the entire MISO region as well as sub-regions of MISO corresponding to the reliability areas that are represented in MISO.
-This is shown in Exhibit II-1.
-The results of the 2004 HHI analysis are shown in Exhibit II-2.
-It shows that the MAPP region has and HHI of 938, indicating that it is free from market power.
-It is lower than last years index of 1,128.
-It should be noted that last year's index included Iowa, which has been broken out separately this year.
-The HHI statistic calculated for the entire MISO region as shown in Exhibit II-2 sheds some light on the deficiencies of the hub and spoke test.
-The very low index number of 261, as compared to 408 last year, suggests the entire MISO area is a very unconcentrated market.
+After 2003, the data necessary to conduct this test was not publicly available.
+Fortunately, MISO calculates the HHI as part of their State of the Market Report.
+This analysis was conducted for the entire MISO reliability region as well as sub-regions of MISO corresponding to the reliability areas that are represented in MISO.
+These sub-regions represent logical groupings of transmission interconnections for the purpose of monitoring reliability.
+The MISO area and sub-regions are shown in Exhibit II-1.
+The HHI statistic calculated for the entire MISO region, as shown in Exhibit II-2, was 548 for 2005.
+Even though the concentration has been trending upward over the last couple of years, this still suggests the entire MISO area is a very unconcentrated market as the statistic is well below 1,000.
 This is because the larger the area, the more suppliers, the smaller the HHI.
-This is misleading because the entire MISO area does not behave as one big market; rather it is divided into sub markets because of transmission constraints.
-The WUMS (Wisconsin -Upper Michigan) area has a high HHI of 2,656.
-This suggests a concentrated market with high potential for market power.
-In fact, the WUMS area is a known load pocket created by transmission constraints that isolate local generators.
+In this case the HHI is misleading because the entire MISO area does not behave as one big market; rather it is divided into sub markets because of transmission constraints.
+For instance, the West region (including Nebraska) and the East region show HHI statistics of 2,397 and 2,072 respectively.
+This indicates that these sub-markets are fairly concentrated and hold the potential for exercising market power.